schroef/uvlayout_bridge/README.md

 >A bridge between Blender and Headus UVlayout for quick UVs unwrapping

-Headus UVlayout Bridge is a [Blender](https://www.blender.org) add-on for exporting objects from Blender to Headus UVlayout for either quick uvwrapping.
+Headus UVlayout Bridge is a <b>[Blender](https://www.blender.org)</b> add-on for exporting objects from Blender to Headus UVlayout for either quick uvwrapping.
 Its has multiple options and automation possibilities.

 ![Header Image](https://github.com/schroef/uvlayout_bridge/blob/master/wiki/images/suzanne-gui-header-image.jpg)

-This addon requires [Headus UVlayout](https://www.uvlayout.com/) to be installed on the system.
+This addon requires <b>[Headus UVlayout](https://www.uvlayout.com/)</b> to be installed on the system.